 The state's standard academic achievement was measured using MCA Testing.
 In the collection and analysis of the NWEA MAP testing, the RIT Norms-National Growth Norms, was used.
 Innovation Academy is committed to using standard based curriculum and assessment in meeting our students needs and improving their learning.
 Due to small group size, the state assessment results cannot be reported.
 However, overall, 13 out of 18 students (72%) exceeded their growth targets in mathematics, and 7 out of 17 students (41%) exceeded their growth targets in reading, as measured by the NWEA MAP testing administered in fall and spring of 2020-21.
 Average growth based on norms prior to the pandemic is 50% according to NWEA.
-Therefore, even though the pandemic has made inperson and distance instruction challenging, Innovation Academy exceed the national school growth average in math in the very first year of operations.
+Therefore, even though the pandemic has made inperson and distance instruction challenging, Innovation Academy exceeded the national school growth average in math in the very first year of operations.

-Goal Result Goal Status The school's proficiency rate exceeds the state average by up to 10 percentage points AND/OR the school improves its proficiency rate by at least 10 percentage points from the baseline year.
-In the spring of 2021, 100% of our third graders who were enrolled the full year were proficient in the state assessment, the Minnesota Comprehensive Assessment in Reading.
-Check one of the following: x On Track (multi-year goal) Not On Track (multi- year goal) Goal Met (one-year goal) Goal Not Met (one-year goal) Met All (multiple goals) Met Some (multiple goals) Met None (multiple goals)
+Goal Result Goal Status Provide the established SMART goal for the 2021- 22 SY.
+The school's proficiency rate exceeds the state average by up to 10 percentage points AND/OR the school improves its proficiency rate by at least 10 percentage points from the baseline year.
+Provide the result for the 2021-22 SY that directly ties back to the established goal.
+In the spring of 2021, 25% of our third graders who were enrolled the full year were proficient in the state assessment, the Minnesota Comprehensive Assessment in Reading.
+Check one of the following: x_On Track (multi-year goal) Not On Track (multiyear goal) Goal Met (one-year goal) Goal Not Met (one-year goal) Met All (multiple goals) Met Some (multiple goals) Met None (multiple goals)